All Episodes

 The House, he said, will first pass the Senate bill after Senate leaders demonstrate to House leaders that they have the votes to pass reconciliation in the Senate.

-Um of these guys really want to fall on the sword for this, but they have to.
+Um, none of these guys really want to fall on the sword for this, but they have to.

-So there's an argument, okay.
+So there's an argument, okay, who's got to go first?

-And in this case, um, the House will first pass the Senate bill, and they don't want to do that.
+And in this case um, the House will first pass the Senate bill, and they don't want to do that.

-They want the Senate to go first, and the Senate wants the House to go first.
+They want the Senate to go first and the Senate wants the House to go first.

-Now this means this, I'm pretty sure I'm right about this.
+I'm pretty sure i'm right about this.

 This means that the House has to pass its bill.

-So we are back to having the Corn Husker kickback and all the other bad things Obama said he opposed still in it.
+So we are back to having the corn husker kickback and all the other bad things Obama said he opposed still in it.

-We're talking the Senate bill, and there's not a new one.
+We're talking the Senate bill and there's not a new one.

 They can't take those out under reconciliation.